morgane-ortic/morgane-ortic/README.md

 ![avatar-500x500](https://github.com/user-attachments/assets/1a59e3d0-feac-4edb-af5f-a7f442821a4c)

-*This is not a glitch, it's a feature*
+*This is not a glitch, this is a feature*

 <!--